-A wide range of soil types exists throughout New Zealand which may need special consideration.
+A wide range of soil types exists throughout Queenstown Lakes District which may need special consideration.
 Expansive soils, volcanic soils, soft alluvial sediments, and compressible soils are examples of these.
-Liquefaction of saturated non-cohesive soils should also be considered.
+Liquefaction of saturated non-cohesive soils must also be considered.
+Refer to Planning and Engineering Guidance for Potentially Liquefaction-Prone Land (MBIE, 2017) and the Earthquake Geotechnical Engineering Practice Guidelines (MBIE, 2021).
 The TA may have information on the soil types in its area, including potentially contaminated land;